ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Non-disclosed payloads in the JSON serialization are represented with a `null` value in the `payloads` array.

-Example flattened JSON serialization showing the presentation form with both the issuer and presentation headers along with the first and third payloads hidden.
+This example flattened JSON serialization shows the presentation form with both the issuer and presentation headers, and with the first and third payloads hidden.

 ```json
 {